2025 Event | Blue Mountains World Kangaroo Day

 Photo by Diane

-...getting vehicles to SLOW DOWN especially between dusk and dawn;
+...getting vehicles to SLOW DOWN on the highway and local streets especially between dusk and dawn;

 ...encouraging the removal of barbed wire and single strand fences throughout our WORLD HERITAGE AREA (WHA);

-...education about and enforcement of the DOGS ON LEADS policy except in BMCC designated fenced OFF LEAD AREAS;
+...educating locals about the dangers of offlead dogs to Kangaroos and enforcing the DOGS ON LEADS policy except in fenced OFF LEAD AREAS;

 ...and the mandatory inclusion of wildlife corridors across the GWH & the Railway lines & all connecting local streets.